 Whether one is creating or modifying a shared parenting plan, one must consider a number of issues.
 The following uses Ohio's Revised Code as a guide, since this is where this author practices

-In order to change a shared parenting plan, the party asking the court for a change has a burden of demonstrating that the change is in the best interests of the child and that the negative effects of that change would not outweigh any supposed benefits.
+In order to change a shared parenting plan (or final custody order, the party asking the court for a change has a burden of demonstrating that some change has occurred to child's circumstances of that of the parent with custody (or residential custody for educational / school enrollment purposes).
+Then they must prove that it is more likely than not that the change custody is in the best interests of the child including that the negative effects of that change would not outweigh any supposed benefits.

 (b) If the court has interviewed the child in chambers . . . the wishes and concerns of the child, as expressed to the court;

 (c) The child’s interaction and interrelationship with the child’s parents, siblings, and any other person who may significantly affect the child’s best interest;